-The board of directors of a bank takes the ultimate responsibility for ensuring the establishment and maintenance of appropriate and effective AML/CFT internal controls.
-The board of directors and senior management should understand the bank's ML/TF risks and the implementation of AML/CFT programs, and take measures to form a strong AML/CFT culture.
+The board of directors of a credit co-operative takes the ultimate responsibility for ensuring the establishment and maintenance of appropriate and effective AML/CFT internal controls.
+The board of directors and senior management should understand the credit co-operative's ML/TF risks and the implementation of AML/CFT programs, and take measures to form a strong AML/CFT culture.